SABS-R3/scientific-computing/hugo_site/content/unit_6_projects/01-project-description.md

 You can pick any scientific computing algorithm you wish, you do not have to be confined to the topics discussed during this course (e.g. perhaps you want to focus on a technique you might use for your DPhil).
 Below are a few suggestions to get you started.
+Note that you can also choose one of the algorithms already presented during this course like QR decomposition, and explain it better than I did!

 ### Linear algebra